Activities

 For existing reviewers, click the star icon to the left of the userid to toggle whether their vote is required or not.
 A solid star means that their vote is required to approve a review, whereas the outlined star means that their vote is optional.

-Click the X icon to the right of the userid to remove that reviewer from the review.
+icon to the right of the userid to remove that reviewer from the review. -

-4. Save button Click the Save button to save any changes made.
+Click the button to save any changes made.